 - Sarevok in Baldur's Gate.
 He's the final boss of the first game.
 Then in Throne of Bhaal you are forced to resurrect him and he becomes an optional party member who never betrays you.
 A good Charname can even convince him to change his alignment to Chaotic Good.

 - Valmont is part of the Big Bad Duumvirate with a demon named Shendu, but after two different gambits lost, he ends up a poor beggar on the streets, desperate for cash and a chance to make his comeback.
 Shendu likewise loses his prominence, but he has much closer ties to the other significant villains of the show, and so his fall isn't quite as far.

-- Also, Daolon Wong is the main villain for most of Season 3, until he decides to resurrect Shendu back from the dead, which results in Shendu betraying Wong and upstaging him as the antagonist of the season finale.
+- Also, Daolon Wong is the main villain for most of Season 3, until he decides to resurrect Shendu, which results in Shendu betraying Wong and upstaging him as the antagonist of the season finale.

 - My Little Pony: Friendship Is Magic:

 - Manipulative, reality-warping draconequus Discord was the Big Bad of the Season 2 premiere, causing chaos throughout Equestria.
 After being defeated by the Mane Six, he was then reformed by Fluttershy in Season 3, and after relapsing to villainy and being backstabbed by Tirek, Discord became fully, if not still causing chaos For the Lulz instead of For the Evulz, reformed by Season 5 onwards.